 A signature story organizational unit

-B2B firms have their own unique characteristics for creating an organization where signature stories can thrive, it’s all about identifying and utilising them.
+B2B firms have their own unique characteristics for creating an organization where signature stories can thrive, it’s all about identifying and utilizing them.

-For more information, look to my newest book “Creating Signature Stories”
+For more information, look to my book “Creating Signature Stories.”